-- Is SWF safe?
+Is SWF safe?
 Can the body handle that much salt especially if you fail to flush?
-Isn’t drinking salt water deadly?
+Isn’t drinking salty water deadly?

 The salt water flush is not harmful to your body.
 It might be a little too harsh for your palate, and gut flora called microbiome, but no worries.
-You will replace these microbiomes with a probiotic drink you need to consume after the master cleanse diet is completed.
+You will replace these microbiomes with a probiotic drink you need to consume after the juice cleanse is completed.

 You don’t need to be concerned if you fail to flush after drinking the concoction.
 It is only two teaspoons of salt in the first place.
 The average allowable salt intake is about two teaspoons per day.
 Most Americans are probably taking in more salt from their unhealthy fast food diet than the amount of salt in SWF.

-- Is it necessary to do both Sea Salt Flush and Herbal Laxative Tea?
+Is it necessary to do both Sea Salt Flush and Herbal Laxative Tea to achieve Weight Loss?

 No, since the salt water flush is optional although it is highly recommended.
 However, the senna laxative herbal detox tea is required.

-- What Salt to use?
-Is it ok to use uniodized sea salt or table salt?
+What Salt to use?
+Is it ok to use non-iodized sea salt or table salt?